 Dean Athanasia is president of Regional Banking for Bank of America, and is a member of the company’s executive management team.

-Prior to the most recent expansion of his responsibilities, Athanasia served as president of Consumer & Small Business, overseeing areas responsible for serving 66 million U.S. consumer and small business clients who hold over $1.6 trillion in assets at Bank of America.
-This includes providing a full range of financial products and services through a network of approximately 4,300 financial centers and 17,000 ATMs, and an award-winning digital platform that serves over 55 million clients.
-Athanasia is also responsible for Consumer Investments, with approximately $350 billion in total assets and over 3 million investment client relationships through its Merrill Edge platform.
+Prior to the most recent expansion of his responsibilities, Athanasia served as president of Consumer & Small Business, leading the team that serves 65 million U.S. consumer and small business clients.
+This included a full range of financial products and services through a network of 4,300 financial centers, 17,000 ATMs, and an award-winning Digital platform that serves over 55 million users.
+He was also responsible for Consumer Investments which serves over 3 million investment client relationships through its Merrill Edge platform.

 Athanasia holds a masters’ degree in business administration from The Wharton School of the University of Pennsylvania and graduated from Yale University where he majored in economics.
 He is active in the community, serving as chairman of the board of Cradles to Crayons, a nonprofit organization that provides essential items for children living in homeless or low-income situations in Boston, Philadelphia, New York and Chicago.
 He also serves on the board of the Noble & Greenough School in Dedham, Massachusetts.